|

 the late 1890's.

-- HH Sparks: One of
+- HH

-the main publishers of ragtime and
+Sparks: One of the main publishers

-ragtime-related music in Canada was HH
+of ragtime and ragtime-related music in Canada

 Sparks Music Co, established in Toronto in